We recommend that you come in for an advising session once a semester.

 Creative Arts Program Office Hours

-Dr. Shannon Rose Riley's advising hours for the Fall 2015 semester is:
+Dr. Shannon Rose Riley's advising hours for the Spring 2016 semester is:

 The Creative Arts Student Assistant works 10 hours per week, as available based on his or her class schedule.
 Dr. Riley's advising hours will also change every semester depending on her teaching schedule.